deepakpalnitie/meai-25-dashboard/info/README.md

 ## 6. Impact Number Calculation

 The environmental and economic impact numbers displayed on the dashboard are calculated based on the **Total UDP Acreage**.

+### 6.1.
+Calculation Formulas
-For a detailed breakdown of the formulas and data sources used, please refer to the [`info/imactNumbers.md`](./imactNumbers.md) file.
+For a detailed breakdown of the formulas and data sources used in these calculations, please refer to the [Projected Impact Number Calculations](./imactNumbers.md) document.

+### 6.2.
+Dashboard Display Management
+The dashboard provides granular control over which impact numbers are displayed for each project.
+For a guide on how to configure this, see the [Impact Number Management](./impact-number-management.md) documentation.

 ---